Reflex sympathetic dystrophy (RSD) facts

 Response to treatment of RSD is greater in the earlier stages of the condition than in the later stages.

-- Cool, moist applications to the affected areas can provide some relief of burning symptoms.
+- Cool, moist applications to the affected areas can provide some relief from burning symptoms.

 - Gradual exercise can help prevent contractures.